Volkswagen furloughs workers at Tennessee auto plant starting April 11

-(Reuters) - Volkswagen AG (VOWG_p.DE) said it will furlough workers at its U.S. assembly plant in Tennessee starting April 11 as the industry grapples with the ongoing coronavirus pandemic.
+April 9 (Reuters) - Volkswagen AG said it will furlough workers at its U.S. assembly plant in Tennessee starting April 11 as the industry grapples with the ongoing coronavirus pandemic.

 The German automaker said the temporary emergency furloughs for its production and maintenance workforce are expected to last no more than four weeks.